Alghulgit94/flutter-widget-gen-tool/README.md

 - ✅ Generate a strong JWT_SECRET for production (use a password generator)
 - ✅ CockroachDB SSL is enabled and required
 - ✅ All API routes use parameterized queries (SQL injection protection)
-- ✅ Passwords are hashed with bcrypt (salt rounds: 12)
+- ✅ Passwords are hashed with bcryptjs (salt rounds: 12)
 - ✅ JWT tokens expire after 7 days
 - ✅ Cookies are httpOnly and secure in production